 How MTD works

-MTD products collect information about device configurations, apps and networks to identify potential risks.
-Organizations can then use their MDM systems to block high risk devices from accessing corporate applications and data.
-However, MTD products suffer from two severe limitations: (i) they have very limited visibility of device network traffic and, (ii) they have no way to automatically disable malware.
+MTD products collect information about devices, apps and networks to identify potential risks.
+Businesses can then use their MDM systems to block high risk devices from accessing corporate applications and data.
+However, MTD products suffer from two severe limitations: (i) they have a very limited view of device network traffic and, (ii) they have no way to instantly disable malware.
 The first makes it difficult for them to detect malware infection and the second limitation means they cannot prevent its operation once installed.

 Would MTD have protected you from the iOS and WhatsApp hacks?

-The short answer is no. None of the settings that MTD monitors would have disclosed that the Pegasus malware had been installed.
+The short answer is no. None of the settings that MTD monitors would have disclosed that devices contained Pegasus malware.
 Therefore, the malware would have been free to operate without any interference from the MTD solution.

 At Corrata we have pioneered a different approach to securing mobile devices against cyber threats.
 Our approach is about protecting the device rather than simply monitoring it.
-Our vision is to act like an immune system for your mobile device – protecting against attacks and fighting back against those that occur.
+Our vision is to act like an immune system for your mobile device that protects against attacks.

 How Corrata’s solution works

 Corrata’s solution is based on our patent pending SafePathML technology.
 SafePathML creates the equivalent of an enterprise grade firewall installed on each device.
 Once installed, the firewall has complete visibility and control over all network traffic to and from the device.
-Every server to which a device attempts to connect is reviewed in real-time no matter what protocol is being used.
-Using dynamic rules (we call this Smart Policy Protection), connections to suspicious hosts are blocked.
+Corrata reviews every server in real time that a device attempts to connect to.
+Using dynamic rules (we call this Smart Policy Protection), Corrata blocks connections to suspicious hosts.
 This stops devices connecting to malware download servers.
-Where the malware download is well disguised (such as looks to have been the case of the WhatsApp hack) Corrata will detect it once it attempts to communicate with its command and control infrastructure.
-Such connection attempts are immediately blocked which has the impact of preventing the malware from sending any data back to its owners.
+Corrata will detect well disguised malware once it attempts to communicate with its command and control infrastructure.
+Corrata instantly blocks connection attempts which prevents the malware from sending any data back to its owners.

 How Corrata would have countered the iOS and WhatsApp hacks

-In the WhatsApp case, the Pegasus malware was disguised as an inbound VOIP call.
-Once installed, the Pegasus spyware is known to communicate to servers controlled by its owners NSO.
+In the WhatsApp case, hackers disguised the Pegasus malware as an inbound VOIP call.
 Corrata’s solution detects these connection attempts and blocks them.
-Corrata’s software would then flag these connection attempts as suspicious and report them automatically to information security teams.
-This means that the infection by Pegasus is identified and its operations are disabled.
+Corrata’s software would then flag these connection attempts as suspicious and report them instantly to information security teams.
+This means that Corrata detects the infection and disables its operations.